8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 ### Day 9 results

+Equities had a good day; only 2 of the 12 limit orders executed.
+I’m going to switch to a market order, a 2 cent over order, and a 0.5 percent down order.

 ## Closing M1 Finance

 Main M1 Finance Pie is still down over 30 percent and I'm working through the 401k rollover, so, no money went this way.